sporto/elm-tutorial/elm_arch/update.md

   Signal.foldp update initialModel Mouse.clicks
 ```

-The appplication work exactly the same but we are now using the __Model, Update, View__ pattern.
+The appplication work exactly the same as before but we are now using the __Model, Update, View__ pattern.